-"Your Windows Computer Could Be Infected With Viruses!", "Microsoft Detected Malicious Virus And Blocked Your Computer" and "Enter Windows Registration Key To Unblock" are just a few examples of other scam pages/scams that are quite similar to this one.
-Most of the times scammers use them to trick people into purchasing some software or services.
-If there are any PUAs that open websites of this type, they should be removed as soon as possible.
+"Your Windows Computer Could Be Infected With Viruses!", "Microsoft Detected Malicious Virus And Blocked Your Computer", and "Enter Windows Registration Key To Unblock" are just some examples of other scam sites similar to this one.
+Frequently, scammers use them to trick people into purchasing software or services.
+If there are any PUAs that open websites of this type on your system, remove them immediately.

 How did potentially unwanted applications install on my computer?

-In some cases various unwanted apps can be downloaded from their websites.
-However, there are not many people who download and install them on purpose.
-As a rule, unwanted downloads and installations can be caused by clicking intrusive (deceptive) advertisements or when installing some software that has unwanted apps bundled into its setup.
-Simply said, bundling is a deceptive marketing method used to trick people into downloading, installing various PUAs together with other programs.
-It is being achieved by hiding information about these apps in setup's options such as "Advanced", "Custom" and other parts.
-It is quite common that people download/install various software without checking any of the mentioned settings and when they do so, they cause unwanted downloads/installations too.
+In some cases, PUAs can be downloaded from their websites, however, few people download and install them intentionally.
+Generally, unwanted downloads and installations are caused by clicking intrusive, deceptive advertisements or when installing software that has unwanted apps 'bundled' into the setup.
+Bundling is a deceptive marketing method used to trick people into downloading and installing PUAs with other programs.
+This is achieved by hiding information regarding the inclusion of PUAs in setup options such as "Advanced", "Custom", and other parts.
+Furthermore, many people download/install software without checking these settings, thereby allowing unwanted downloads/installations by default.

 How to avoid installation of potentially unwanted applications?

-It is not recommended to download software using torrent clients, eMule or any other Peer-to-Peer networks, third party downloaders, questionable/unofficial pages and so on.
-The only truly safe way to download it is to use official websites (and direct download links).
-Moreover, software should be downloaded or/and installed properly: all setup's options should be checked and offers to download or install unwanted apps dismissed.
-Intrusive ads are not reliable, they often cause redirects to potentially malicious pages (or cause unwanted downloads/installations).
-If a browser causes unwanted redirects or displays the aforementioned ads, then it is possible that it is caused by some unwanted application which is installed on a web browser or computer.
-Check the list of installed add-ons, extensions or plug-ins and remove all unwanted (or/and unknown) entries from your web browser as soon as possible.
-Same applies to suspicious programs that are installed on the operating system.
+Do not download software using torrent clients, eMule and other Peer-to-Peer networks, third party downloaders, dubious/unofficial pages, and so on.
+The only safe way to download is using official websites and direct download links.
+Furthermore, software should be downloaded and installed properly: check all setup options and dismiss offers to download or install unwanted apps.
+Intrusive ads are often untrustworthy and cause redirects to potentially malicious sites or cause unwanted downloads/installations.
+If a browser causes unwanted redirects or displays the aforementioned ads, it is possible that this is caused by an unwanted application installed on the web browser or computer.
+Check the list of installed add-ons, extensions, and plug-ins, and remove all unwanted, unknown entries from your browser immediately.
+The same applies to suspicious programs installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 The appearance of "Error # 0x80092ee9" pop-up (GIF):